pierre-24/cp2k-basis/docs/users/webserver.md

     ![](../images/webserver_kind_panel_multiple.jpg)

-    In this case, you can safely replace `-q3` by `-q1` for both the basis set and the potential, since they are both available (see the two panels in the top).
+    In this case, you can safely replace `-q3` (all-electron) by `-q1` (2 core electron embedded in the pseudopotential) for both the basis set and the potential, since they are both available (see the two panels in the top).
 It will, of course, impact the results.

 2. If you select combination that are incompatible (e.g., the all-electron pseudopotential `ALL` with a pseudo basis set), it will be indicated: